Carotid Artery Disease

 Most people with carotid artery disease have no symptoms at first.
 When symptoms do present, they are often in the form of a transient ischemic attack (TIA), or mini-stroke.

 During a TIA, a person may experience temporary blindness, weakness in an arm or leg, dizziness, tingling sensations on the surface of the skin or numbness.
-These mini-strokes rarely last more than 30 minutes, but people who have them are twice as likely to have full-blown strokes as those who don't.
+These mini-strokes rarely last more than 30 minutes, but people who have them are twice as likely to have full-blown strokes.

 Causes and Risk Factors